mModule/mSurvival/README.md

 ### Credits
 - The Android Community and everyone who has helped me learn through the years.
-- John Wu for all things Magisk.
+- John Wu and team for all things Magisk.